jozzzaa/aruza/README.md

 99 a weeks for management
 Then they pay 899 to fill a library with content around a month to 2 months

+add linked link
+website comes with social media cleanup logo and cover photo circle around each icon maybe round the corners of the contact us box